fengyu05/bot-chan/README.md

 ```

 You're done Slack App configuration.
 Remember everytime you change something here, you need to click `Reinstall to your workspace` to have it applied.

+# How to setup OpenAI API Token

+Simplify to to OpenAI developer page click generate a token.

+# Code structure